TYPO3-Solr/ext-solr/Documentation/Frontend/Autosuggest.rst

         }
     }

-Beside the server related part solrfluid ships the jQueryUi autocomplete implementation to show the suggest results.
+Beside the server related part EXT:solr ships the jQuery autocomplete implementation to show the suggest results.

+The suggest implementation uses the devbridge/jQuery-Autocomplete library(https://github.com/devbridge/jQuery-Autocomplete) to render the autocomplete.

 If you want to configure an the autosuggest by example, you can include the typoscript example template **"(Example) Suggest/autocomplete with jquery"**.

 When everything is configured the frontend will show you a drop down of suggestions when you are typing in the search field: